 You may demonstrate elements of your responses in visual form if relevant.
 Further details are provided in the Funding Service.

-Use the Résumé for Research and Innovation (R4RI) format to showcase the range of relevant skills you and, if relevant, your team (project and project co-leads, researchers, technicians, specialists, partners and so on) have and how this will help deliver the proposed work.
+Use the Résumé for Research and Innovation (R4RI) format to explain with precision the range of relevant skills your team have and how this will help deliver the proposed MRC CoRE.
+The team described should include all leadership team members and any other applicants with relevant experience, skills and expertise you wish to highlight, this could include technical or facility staff and professional services.
 You can include individuals’ specific achievements but only choose past contributions that best evidence their ability to deliver this work.

 Complete this section using the R4RI module headings listed.
 Use each heading once and include a response for the whole team, see the UKRI guidance on R4RI.
 You should provide an integrated view of the skills and collective value of the team as a whole as they relate to the proposed challenge.
-You should consider how to balance your answer, and emphasise where appropriate the following key skills each team member brings in relation to your proposed MRC CoRE, rather than listing the skills of each individual:
+You should consider how to balance your answer, and emphasise where appropriate the key skills each team member brings in relation to your proposed MRC CoRE, rather than listing the skills of each individual:

 - contributions to the generation of new ideas, tools, methodologies, or knowledge